 “If you haven’t yet started on your taxes, getting your paperwork in order will reduce stress and make you more efficient,” McBride says.

 Even if you’ve already filed your taxes, creating an organizational system now could benefit you if you’re audited.
 It will also make life easier when you have to do taxes again next year.

 It's Not Just About Taxes

-While you’re focused on your tax papers, it’s good idea to organize all your financial documents, says Barbara Weltman, who runs the website Big Ideas for Small Business and is the author of “J.K.
-Lasser’s Small Business Taxes 2019” (Wiley, 2018).
+While you’re focused on your tax papers, it’s good idea to organize all your financial documents, says Barbara Weltman, an attorney who runs Big Ideas for Small Business and is the author of “J.K.
+Lasser’s 1001 Deductions & Tax Breaks 2022” (Wiley, 2021).

 How to Organize Your Records

 Weltman says a good way to start is to divide your financial papers into four categories.

 Keep for less than a year.
 In this file, Weltman says to store your ATM, bank-deposit, and credit card receipts until you reconcile them with your monthly statements.
 Once you’ve done that, shred the paper documents or securely trash electronic files unless you need them to support your tax return.
 Keep insurance policies and investment statements until new ones arrive.

 Keep for a year or longer.
 Hold on to loan documents until the loan is paid off.
 That will often be for more than a year.
 If you own a car, hold on to the title until you sell it.
 If you have investments in stocks, bonds, and mutual funds, for example, keep the purchase confirmations until you sell so that you can establish your cost basis and holding period, McBride says.